 Orthodontic Board Certification

-The difficult board certification process Dr. Doug Jensen completed means that he took the extra time and effort needed to present a large group of his cases to a board of his peers.
-The superior quality of his final results were recognized and approved by the entire jury of Board Certified orthodontists.
+The difficult board certification process Dr. Doug Jensen completed means that he took the extra time and effort needed to present a large group of his actual treated cases to a board of his peers.
+The superior quality of his final results were recognized and approved by the entire jury of board-certified orthodontists.
 Dr. Doug Jensen demonstrated that he can consistently attain the results that he projected.
 When he says you are going to have a beautiful smile, that is what you get!
-Achieving board certification is taking a large step beyond average care, a long and intensive educational experience to ultimately provide excellent patient care.
+Achieving board certification is taking a large step beyond average care, a long and intensive educational experience, to ultimately provide excellent patient care.

 Finding the right orthodontist is a big decision.
 Knowing the right questions to ask will help you make a well-informed decision.

 - From which accredited dental school did you graduate, and where did you complete your orthodontic residency program?

 - Do you only perform orthodontic treatment, or do you also offer general dentistry services such as root canals, cavity filings and extractions?